Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars: Results

 \section{Results}

-We have established in previous sections that, once the axion and NS models are assigned, the non-adiabatic resonant conversion probability in Eq.$\!$ \ref{Eq.3.2} depends only on the frequency of the photon emitted by the NS — $\omega$ — and the distance from its surface — $z_c$.
-The latter parameter determines the charge density — recall the $\lambda$ parameter defined in section \ref{sec:NS}.
-In that form, the following equations render the model complete, starting with the charge density
+We have established in previous sections that, once the axion and NS models are assigned, the non-adiabatic resonant conversion probability in Eq.$\!$ \ref{Eq.3.2} depends only on the frequency of the photon emitted by the NS — $\omega$ — and the distance from its surface — $z_c$ —.
+The latter parameter determines the charge density via Eqs. \ref{Eq.4.1} and \ref{Eq.4.2} —.
+The resulting spectral flux density of the axion beam produced in the axion-to-photon conversion reads